 If you've been following along with my DIY wedding invitations for a while you know that one tool I love to pull out of my bag of tricks is a gold paint pen.
 It does a killer impersonation of gold foil.

-There's a time and a place (read that as when is there NOT a time and a place) for metallic accents.
+There's a time and a place (when is there NOT a time and a place) for metallic accents.
 They are elegant, glitzy and glamorous, cheesy if you please, can be dressed up or dressed down, and always 100% fun.

 Now my paint pen is lending it's skill to a modern gold wedding invitation with a brushed metal border.
 You can also use this template for a New Year's Eve dinner menu or party invitation.
 I've kept the text portion of the invitation simple, one font and a classic layout, and let the metallic accent do all the talking.

 I've paired gray and gold together for a really crisp look, mix up the color combination to tie in with your wedding theme.

-Best news of all, the invitation template is a freebie.
+Best news of all, the invitation is a freebie.
 Start to change it and make it yours, by using the green button below and let your DIY skills shine.

 - Free invitation